 If any forms are used in the business, they must also be included in the documented system so that they are also controlled.
 This is to prevent inadvertent use of obsolete forms (a problem in the governmental and healthcare areas).

-At this point, the quality management system is in operation.
-To be certified means that a third party Registrar audits the operation in relation to the requirements of the standard.
-If the organization is meeting the criteria of the standard, they receive ISO 9001:2000 Certification.
-The Registrar provides ongoing surveillance to ensure that the system is continuing to perform.
+The internal audit team then begins their auditing function, to make sure that we are doing what we say we are doing in our procedures, and to find opportunities for improvement.
+At this point, the management system or systems is/are in operation.
+To be certified means that a third party Registrar audits the organization in relation to the requirements of the standard.
+If the organization is meeting the criteria of the standard(s), they receive ISO Certification.
+The Registrar provides ongoing surveillance to ensure that the system is continuing to perform and achieve its business goals.
 It is the way the marketplace is assured that product produced by this business will consistently conform to the requirements of the customer.

-| Phone: 707.321.2934 | Email: judy@isoqed.com | © QED Consulting Group | Last Updated: | Site created by Rural Tech. |
+Phone: 707.321.2934 | Email: judy@isoqed.com | © QED Consulting Group | Last Updated: